cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 The `CheckersKeeperWithMocks` function takes the mock in its arguments for more versatility.

-Now adjust the small functions that setup the keeper before each test.
+Now adjust the small functions that set up the keeper before each test.
 You do not need to change them for the _create_ tests because they never call the bank.
-You have to do it for _play_, _reject_ and _forfeit_.
+You have to do it for _play_, _reject_, and _forfeit_.

 For _play_: